 Shotguns have always been a polarizing topic within the Call of Duty community.
 Players either love them or hate them.
 Regardless of which side of the fence you’re on, Vanguard’s Combat Shotgun is an extremely powerful weapon that you should test in some capacity.

-With small map playlists currently available, players are leveling up their Shotguns with ease.
+With frequent Double XP events, players are leveling up their Shotguns with ease.
 What with 10 attachment slots to occupy, deciding on a Combat Shotgun loadout isn’t that simple.
-Here’s what we think is the most destructive Combat Shotgun loadout in Vanguard.
+Here’s the most destructive Combat Shotgun loadout in Vanguard.

 Best Combat Shotgun loadout

 - Magazine: 16 Gauge 10 Round Drum Magazine